MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 > [!NOTE]
 > If a device isn't managed by enrolled with Intune mobile device management (MDM) and the user doesn't want the device to be enrolled, see [Microsoft Intune MAM for bring your own devices](#microsoft-intune-mam-for-bring-your-own-devices) -->

 When it comes to managing and protecting your cloud resources, identity and access are both important.
 In a hybrid computing world, users can access your organization's resources using various devices and apps from anywhere at anytime.
-Just focusing on who can access a resource isn't sufficient.
+Just focusing on who can access a resource isn't good enough.
 You also need to factor in how a resource is accessed.

 Conditional Access (CA) helps you master the balance between security and productivity.
 For more information, see [Plan a Conditional Access deployment](/azure/active-directory/conditional-access/plan-conditional-access), a detailed guide to help plan and deploy Conditional Access (CA) in Microsoft Entra ID, formerly known as Azure Active Directory.
 (For more information, see [New name for Azure Active Directory](/azure/active-directory/fundamentals/new-name).)

-Another way to access protected resources is to use Intune mobile device management (MDM) and mobile application management.
+Another way to access protected resources is to use Intune mobile device management (MDM) and mobile application management (MAM).
 If a device isn't enrolled in MDM and the user doesn't want the device to be enrolled, see [Accessing CA protected URLs with Microsoft Edge on BYOD using Intune MAM](#accessing-ca-protected-urls-with-microsoft-edge-on-byod-using-intune-mam).

 ## Accessing CA protected URLs with Microsoft Edge on managed devices